lix-project/lix-website/content/blog/2026-05-05-lix-unsigned-integer-overflow.md

 ## Credits

-Credits to the Nixpkgs security team — hexa and tgerbet (@LeSuisse) — for coordinating and dealing with the MITRE paperwork.
+Credits to the Nixpkgs security team — [@hexa](https://github.com/mweinelt) and [tgerbet (@LeSuisse)](https://github.com/LeSuisse) — for coordinating and dealing with the MITRE paperwork.

-Credits to the xokdvium for handling the coordination on the CppNix side.
+Credits to the [@xokdvium](https://github.com/xokdvium) for handling the coordination on the CppNix side.

-Credits to @edef and @sandydoo for reporting this issue and discussing the scope of this vulnerability.
+Credits to [@edef](http://github.com/edef1c) and [@sandydoo](https://github.com/sandydoo) for reporting this issue and discussing the scope of this vulnerability.

-Credits to eldritch horrors for the thorough analysis and security response.
+Credits to [eldritch horrors](https://git.lix.systems/pennae) for the thorough analysis and security response.

-Credits to Kate Temkins and Qyriad for the installer and upgrade scripts support.
+Credits to [Kate Temkins](https://github.com/ktemkin) and [Qyriad](https://github.com/Qyriad) for the installer and upgrade scripts support.

-Credits to Raito Bezarius for handling the coordination on the Lix side.
+Credits to [Raito Bezarius](https://github.com/RaitoBezarius) for handling the coordination on the Lix side.

 ## References